 4. Student must complete the initial intake meeting in order to receive Letters of Accommodation (LOA).

-After the initial registration, students must renew their affiliation and request services at the beginning of each semester (through the completion of an LOA Request Form) to continue receiving services.
+After the initial registration, students must renew their affiliation and request services at the beginning of each semester (through the completion of an LOA Request Form on the AIM System) to continue receiving services.

 It is the student's responsibility to make his/her accommodation needs known and to provide the appropriate documentation to support the need for the requested accommodations.
 Students are also responsible for renewing their affiliation and services with the Student Disability Services Office (SDS) each semester.
 It is important for students to remember that under the Americans with Disabilities Act (ADA) accommodations are provided to ensure equal access.
 A student has the right to succeed or fail in a course based on his/her academic performance.
 College accommodations in no way guarantee a student success in a course.